Time Check: It’s 2 PM.

 Gums with strong minty flavors are stimulating, and the mere act of chewing is a boost to a brain surrendering to lethargy.
 Just make sure the gum is sugar-free and you don’t have acid reflux.

-It may sound cheesy but it helps.
+It may sound cheesy, but it helps to boost productivity.
 Maybe you just need something to make you feel human again – like hearing the voice of your spouse, child, mom, dad, siblings, or friend.
 A five-minute social interaction in the middle of a tedious workday helps lift your spirit up and reinvigorate you to get the work done.

 If you have three hours left at work, slap yourself with a challenge.
 Set a realistic goal of completing a particular task by the end of the day.
-Beat the clock and do as much.
+Beat the clock and do as much using your productivity.
 Once you finish these tasks, give yourself a treat.